NickHugi/PyKotor/Tools/HoloPatcher/README.md

 TSLPatcher is a Delphi utility designed for modifying game files for "Star Wars: Knights of the Old Republic" and its sequel.
 It allows for the seamless integration of mods, ensuring compatibility and minimizing conflicts between different mods.

+You can find the [TSLPatcher official readme here.](https://github.com/NickHugi/PyKotor/wiki/TSLPatcher's-Official-Readme)

 However, TSLPatcher is over 20 years old now and many qol features, bugs, and highly popular features were never added over the years.
 TSLPatcher, additionally, is closed source, making it difficult to determine its logic or why it may be failing to install a specific mod.